-State concerned does not address a recommendation or a substantial part thereof, that Member State should provide and make public its reasons.

-- (11) Where applicable, Member States should report the same data in their integrated national energy and climate plans and updates in later years as they report to Eurostat or the European Environment Agency.
+- energy and climate plan to be submitted by 31 December 2019 and, if the Member State concerned does not address a recommendation or a substantial part thereof, that Member State should provide and make public its reasons. - (11) Where applicable, Member States should report the same data in their integrated national energy and climate plans and updates in later years as they report to Eurostat or the European Environment Agency.
 The use of the same source and, where available, of European statistics, is also essential to calculate the baseline for modelling and projections.
 Using European statistics will allow for a better comparability of the data and the projections used in the integrated national energy and climate plans. - (12) All elements of Annex I of the Regulation (EU) 2018/1999 are to be included in the final integrated national energy and climate plan.
 In this context, the macroeconomic and, to the extent feasible, the health, environmental, employment and education, skills and social impacts of the planned policies and measures should be assessed.
 The public and other stakeholders are to be engaged in the preparation of the final integrated national energy and climate plan.
-These and other elements are described in detail in the staff working document published alongside this Recommendation. - (13) In the final plan Finland would need to take into account the interlinkages between planned policies and measures, notably: the synergies between the decarbonisation, energy security and internal market dimensions with the energy efficiency first principle, by explain how energy efficiency contributes to the cost-effective delivery of the national goals of a competitive low-carbon economy, security of energy supply and to address energy poverty.
-The interactions of the planned policies related to the phase out of coal-fired power plants and reduction of oil use, replaced by forest residues and biofuels and the increased penetration of renewable electricity and the required strengthening of the electricity networks are also important elements to be addressed in the final plan.
-Similarly, the objectives under the research, innovation and competitiveness dimension need to underpin the efforts planned for the other Energy Union dimensions. - (14) The final integrated national energy and climate plan would benefit from presenting a comprehensive analysis on where the low-carbon technologies sector is currently positioned in the global market, highlighting areas of competitive strengths and potential challenges and pointing at measurable objectives for the future and policies and measures to achieve them, making appropriate links to enterprise and industrial policy.
-It could also benefit from a better interaction with the circular economy, emphasising its greenhouse gas emissions reduction potential. - (15) The Commission's recommendations to Finland are underpinned by the assessment of Finland's draft integrated national energy and climate plan which is published alongside this Recommendation.
+These and other elements are described in detail in the staff working document published alongside this Recommendation. - (13) In the final integrated national energy and climate plan, Sweden should also take into account the policy interlinkages, notably the synergies between the decarbonisation, energy security and internal market dimensions with the energy efficiency first principle.
+The interaction of the planned policies related to the planned increase of renewables in the electricity sector and the required strengthening of the electricity networks are also important elements to be addressed in the final plan.
+The objectives under the research, innovation and competitiveness dimension need to underpin the efforts planned for the other Energy Union dimensions.
+As the use of hydro power is important, also the climate change impacts on energy security could be considered. - (14) In the final integrated national energy and climate plan, Sweden could build on its general objective of developing technologies and services that can be commercialised by Swedish enterprises by presenting a more comprehensive overview on the competitiveness of the low-carbon technologies sector.
+It could also benefit from enhanced information on the interaction with the circular economy. - (15) The Commission's recommendations to Sweden are underpinned by the assessment of Sweden's draft integrated national energy and climate plan which is published alongside this Recommendation.

-HEREBY RECOMMENDS FINLAND TAKES ACTION TO:
+HEREBY RECOMMENDS THAT SWEDEN TAKES ACTION TO:

-1. Clarify how it plans to comply with the commitment under Regulation (EU) 841/2018 of the European Parliament and of the Council that land use, land use
+1. Develop its strategy for achieving the commitment under Regulation (EU) 841/2018 of the European Parliament and of the Council that land use, land use change and forestry (LULUCF) emissions do not exceed removals, based on applying the

-&lt;sup>6 SWD(2019) 276.
+&lt;sup>6 SWD(2019) 278 final.

-&lt;sup>7 SWD(2019) 276.
+&lt;sup>7 SWD(2019) 278 final.